mpatraw/bashrabbits/README.md

 Don't worry, there aren't __actually__ rabbits in your directories.
 The program keep a record of where every rabbit is and its state in `$HOME/.rabbit`, and moves and spawns new ones when necessary.

+## Future

+Some planned features:

+* Rabbits leave tracks where they've moved, so you know when a rabbit is close.
+* Traps.
+You have a limited number and you can lay one down in a directory, if a rabbit ever moves over that directory, it gets stuck and can't move.
+You should check you traps often so you don't accidentally kill the rabbit (starvation).
+* Zombie Rabbits.
+Killed rabbits come back to life to kill other rabbits, racking up the rabbit death toll.
+So you should try hunting and kill these in particular.
+They should be easier to find than normal rabbits (making noise, or whatever).
+* Colored Rabbits.
+Rabbits can have a random basic color, and when two of them meet, they fuse and create a new, more complex color.
+Some colors are difficult rare to find and catch.
+* Items.
+You can find items to help your search for rabbits.
+You can also trade caught rabbits for items.
+* Tagged rabbits are easier to find again.
+* Wolves.
+They kill rabbits and every now and then can steal your caught rabbits.
+They howl when they're near so you can search and kill them.

 ## Thanks

 To `bh`, for some of the rabbit ASCII art.